-- The user supplies a spreadsheet file to PSS for each alternative security (stock, mutual fund, asset class, index, etc.)
+- The user supplies a spreadsheet file to PSS for each alternative security (stock, ETF, mutual fund, asset class, index, etc.).

-- Spreadsheet files must contain 16 years of monthly time series of security returns, or prices.
+- Spreadsheet files must contain 16 years of monthly time series security returns, or prices.

-- Each spreadsheet file may contain fundamental variable data values.
+- Each spreadsheet file may contain fundamental variable information for inclusion in the optimization.

-Capabilities and characteristics of the Digital Portfolio Theory portfolio optimization financial engine.
+Capabilities and Characteristics of the Digital Portfolio Theory Solutions: